jvverde/MarpaX-xPathLike/README.md

 To specify filters (predicates in xpath nomenclature) pQuery uses curly brackets '{}'

-The pQuery does not support paths of variable length '//' but instead it provides o double wildcard to match any nested data (descendent nodes in xpath nomenclature).
-So instead of xpath expression //a the pQuery uses /\*\*/a and instead of
-\*\[count(b) = 1\] pQuery uses \*{count() == 1}.
-Notice the double equal operator.

-Furthermore, pQuery does not cast anything, so is impossible to compare string expressions with mumeric expressions or using numeric operatores.
+However, pQuery does not cast anything, so is impossible to compare string expressions with mumeric expressions or using numeric operatores.
 If a function returns a string it mus be compared with string operatores against another string expression, ex:
 \*{name() eq "keyname"}.